 The CottonInfo Birds on Cotton Farms app is designed to help cotton growers identify the common bird species found on cotton farms, and understand how to manage their habitats.
 It's available on both apple and android smart phone devices and is available to download for free from the Apple App Store and Google Play.

 Cotton RiverCare is a program that promotes and supports responsible management of riverine areas within cotton growing regions of Australia.
-It follows the national Cotton RiverCare champion, Mark Palfreyman, and his family as they manage biodiversity and riverine areas on their cotton farm.
+It follows cotton growers as they manage biodiversity and riverine areas on their cotton farms.